How to book Greek ferry tickets – Travel tips & info

 The Greek capital has three ports.
 The biggest port of the Attica region (where Athens belongs) is Piraeus, and most Greek ferries and catamarans depart from there.

-A limited number of ferries start from Rafina and Lavrio, two ports close to the Greek capital.
+A limited number of ferries depart from Rafina and Lavrio, two ports near the Greek capital.
 It’s slightly harder to reach them, and you can only go there by bus.
-Taxis are also an option, but it’s going to be costly.
+Taxis are also an option, but it will be costly.

 How can I reach the Port of Piraeus from the Athens International Airport?

-Since early October 2022, Line 3 of the metro (the blue line) connects the International Airport of Athens directly with the Port of Piraeus.
+Since early October 2022, Line 3 of the metro (the blue line) has connected the International Airport of Athens directly with the Port of Piraeus.
 The journey takes approximately 55 minutes.

 You can find the Line 3 timetable here.